 Preserving flowers and leaves can be a fun and simple garden craft project for nature lovers of all ages.
 There are different methods for preserving, depending on the type of plants you’re working with, what you are hoping to use them for, personal preferences, and (of course) your time and patience.

 It’s important to select the right plants for the task.
 Some plants are far too delicate to withstand air-drying, but are perfect for pressing, some retain shape and others shrivel, some retain colour whilst other fade into oblivion.
 Experiment and discover what works (and doesn’t) for you and your tastes.

-If you are collecting your flowers and foliage, do it during dry weather if possible.
-Preserve them shortly after cutting, while still fresh.
+If you’re collecting your flowers and foliage, do it during dry weather, if possible.
+Start to preserve them shortly after cutting, while everything is still fresh.
 Don’t let a little past-best get you down either.
-For example, spray roses from the garden work wonderfully just as they are about to turn (double-duty dead-heading!) and potpourri is always an option for larger spent blooms.
+For example, spray roses from the garden work wonderfully just as they are about to turn (double-duty dead-heading) and potpourri is always an option for larger spent blooms.

-If preserving the remains of a flower arrangement, fresh is best, but enjoy them while you can and do it just as they are starting to fade.
+If you’re preserving the remains of a flower arrangement, fresh is best, but it’s also nice to enjoy them while you can.
+It’s ok to wait and start preserving things just as they are starting to fade.

 Traditional Air Drying for Flowers and Herbs

 Many flowers and herbs can be dried simply by tying the stems and hanging them upside down to dehydrated naturally.
 Hang in a warm well-ventilated area out of direct light.
 Choose an area where you won’t be disturbing the hangings on a regular basis to minimise drop losses.
 Use a drop cloth if mess is an issue (or if you watch to catch every last bit).